 Approximately 60 minutes.

-Can we have readings from poems, plays, novel or other secular sources during the ceremony?
+Can we have readings from poems, plays, novels or other secular sources during the ceremony?

-Your wedding is a Christian ceremony, therefore all readings need to be taken from the Bible.
+Ceremonies held in St. Stephen’s church are Christian ceremonies, therefore all readings need to be taken from the Bible.
 We suggest you try to include any other readings at your wedding reception.

 Do you produce the Order of Service for us?